wx-chevalier/Python-Notes/packages/redux-pack-fsa/README.md

 }
 ```

-### Data fetching with redux-pack (new way)
+### Data fetching with redux-pack-fsa (new way)

-With redux-pack, we only need to define a single action constant for the entire promise lifecycle, and then return the promise directly with a `promise` namespace specified:
+With redux-pack-fsa, we only need to define a single action constant for the entire promise lifecycle, and then return the promise directly with a `promise` namespace specified:

 ```js
 // types.js